omines/directadmin/README.md

 # DirectAdmin API client

-PHP client library to manage DirectAdmin control panel servers.
+This is a PHP client library to manage DirectAdmin control panel servers.
 We simply decided to develop this as we needed automation of our own DirectAdmin servers, and the existing implementations were unsupported and incomplete.

 As the DirectAdmin API is messy to say the least, and wildly inconsistent at best, expect the API to change